Seller Payouts

 }

-Payout Vendors
+Payout Sellers

 As mentioned at the beginning of this Document, it is assumed that the marketplace is using Stripe Connect for their payouts.
 As such, we'll grab the “nautical.payments.stripe